Practicing the Four Noble Truths

 2:00-3:30 pm

-Meaningful Life Center & On Zoom
+Meaningful Life Center & on Zoom

 Opening the Heart is the path to well-being and happiness.
 When we are caught in fear, self-absorption, and judgement, the heart feels constricted.
 Freed of its fear, the heart naturally opens, and we begin to relate to ourself, to others, and to all life with love, compassion, joy, and wisdom.
 The teachings and practices known as The Four Immeasureables are time-tested methods for cultivating fearlessness and allowing the full-flowering of our natural capacity to be in relationship.